DhaanuI/Snips-Spikes/README.md

 # What are the requirements

-- user can login and sign up
+- User can login and sign up
     - OTP will be sent by nodmailer
-- user can login with google account
+- User can login with google account
-- user can visit pages
+- User can visit pages
-- user can see services
+- User can see services
-- user can book services / appointments and pay
+- User can book services / appointments and pay
-    - user can view appointment
+    - User can view appointment
-    - user rescheduled apointments
+    - User rescheduled apointments
-    - user can cancel appointment
+    - User can cancel appointment
-    - user can book the appointment for someone else.
+    - User can book the appointment for someone else.
-    - user can give feedback on appointment
+    - User can give feedback on appointment
-    - user can see account details / update them / get previous appointment
+    - User can see account details / update them / get previous appointment
-    - user will be notified confirmationi email
+    - User will be notified confirmationi email
-- real time chat support
+- Real time chat support
-- feedback
+- Feedback
-- logout
+- Logout